sl5net/SL5-aura-service/README.md

 ## Support the Project

-If you find this tool useful and want to support its continued development, please consider buying me a coffee!
+If you find this tool useful and want to support our team's continued development, please consider buying us a coffee!
 Your support is greatly appreciated and helps fuel future improvements.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C445TF6)